chrismurrph/cljs-translator/LLM_CODE_STYLE.md

 - When capturing shell output, remember it may be truncated for very large outputs
 - Consider using shell commands for tasks that have mature CLI tools like diffing or git operations

-- **Context Maintenance**:
+### File Editing Best Practices
+- Use `clojure_edit` tool instead of sed/regex for structural code changes
+- When making changes, do NOT add explanatory comments about what the code does
+- Review generated code before submitting to remove any habitual comment additions
+- Be especially careful with duplicate comments when editing - they can break file syntax

+### Context Maintenance
 - Use `clojure_eval` with `:reload` to ensure you're working with the latest code
 - always switch into `(in-ns ...)` the namespace that you are working on
 - Keep function and namespace references fully qualified when crossing namespace boundaries

+## Working with LLMs

+### Critical Reminders for LLMs
+- LLMs often acknowledge the no-comments rule but then violate it in practice - verify compliance
+- If an LLM adds comments and then tries to remove them with sed, it often corrupts the file
+- The no-comments rule is one of the most frequently violated - it requires conscious attention
+- When reviewing LLM-generated code, check for comments BEFORE accepting it